congdepeng/depeng-documents/java/java http client comparison.md

 ##III, Google HTTP Client Library for Java

-Written by Google, this library is a flexible, efficient, and powerful Java client library for accessing any resource on the web via HTTP.
+This library is a flexible, efficient, and powerful Java client library for accessing any resource on the web via HTTP.
+As it's name included, it was written by Google.
 It features a pluggable HTTP transport abstraction that allows any low-level library to be used, such as java.net.HttpURLConnection, Apache HTTP Client, or URL Fetch on Google App Engine.
 It also features efficient JSON and XML data models for parsing and serialization of HTTP response and request content.
 The JSON and XML libraries are also fully pluggable, including support for Jackson and Android's GSON libraries for JSON.

 I think the main purpose for Google to create this libirary is for Android, Google App Engine and other Google API Client for Java.